jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 - **Course-Related Self-Confidence Surveys.** At the beginning of an interaction ask learners to rate their level of confidence or expertise in the skills or topics you will be covering in class.
 Review these and make adjustments in skill levels that may be above or below what you anticipated."

 Booth (2014) also mentions her colleague Pat Maughan's technique of distributing index cards at the beginning of a workshop, asking for the first three word that came to mind when thinking of X, then repeating the exercise at the end of the workshop and comparing wordcloud representations of the two datasets.

-Frey, Nancy, and Douglas Fisher.
-(2011).
-Creating a formative assessment system.

 ##### Summative assessment